top of page

 Each year, District Directors attend regional and statewide association meetings.
 Attendance at meetings helps broaden Directors' knowledge of timely conservation issues, offers field tours of successful agricultural operations and information about pending or needed legislation on state and national levels.

-The annual conference also included keynote speakers, business meetings, breakout sessions on a wide variety of conservation and environmental issues and a statewide awards banquet, along with numerous booths promoting agricultural products and agencies.
+MCSWCD Directors attend the Annual State Meeting of Texas SWCD Directors.
+The annual conference, held at a different location each year, includes keynote speakers, business meetings, breakout sessions on a wide variety of conservation and environmental issues and a statewide awards banquet, along with numerous booths promoting agricultural products and agencies.

 ANNUAL STATE MEETING